- Finding The Best Nail Polish

 When it comes to nail brands that offer quick drying formulas, Sally Hansen seems to top the list.
 Adored by beauty editors and nail enthusiasts, the brand offers the Insta-Dri nail polish collection, which claims to dry perfectly in 60 seconds with no top or base coat needed.

-OPI and Seche are also popular brands when looking for nail polish that dries quickly.
-Their fast-drying, clear top coats are guaranteed to give flawless shine and maximum protection with every application.
+Rimmel is also a popular brand when looking for nail polish that dries quickly.
+Their fast-drying, 60-second colour polishes are guaranteed to give flawless shine and maximum protection with every application.
+And they often collab with your favourite celebs for exclusive shades.

 What can I do to make my nails dry faster?